PratikKrGhosh/Customise-VScode/Readme.md

 1. Open user settings json file of VsCode named `settings.json`
 1. Paste the code of `settings.json` file

-> [!NOTE] These are my personal preferences but you can always modify it as you please and take guidance from the videos I took inspirations from.
+These are my personal preferences but you can always modify it as you please and take guidance from the videos I took inspirations from.

 # Custom CSS